Miloš Hrstić

-Miloš Hrstić (born 20 November 1955 in Vojnić) is a Yugoslav retired football player.
+Miloš Hrstić (born 20 November 1955) is a Croatian football coach and former player.
 During his club career he played for HNK Rijeka, Deportivo de La Coruña and Olimpija Ljubljana.
-He earned ten caps for the Yugoslavia national football team, and participated in the 1982 FIFA World Cup.
+He earned ten caps for the Yugoslavia national team, and participated in the 1982 FIFA World Cup.

 Playing career

 Club

-Miloš Hrstić started his senior career in Rijeka, where he passed all the young selections and was a member of all Yugoslavia youth team selections, from U15 to U21.
+Miloš Hrstić was born in Vojnić.
+He started his senior career in Rijeka, where he passed all the young selections and was a member of all Yugoslavia youth team selections, from U15 to U21.
 First coach that put him in the team was Dragutin Spasojević, who was head of staff when Rijeka won their two National cups in 1978 and 1979.
 From 1978 to 1984 Rijeka was the best Croatian club in the Yugoslav First League.
 In 1979, he had the debut for Yugoslavia, in friendly match against Argentina (4-1 win).

 In the European competitions from 1978 to 1984 Rijeka was undefeated on her own stadium Kantrida Wrexham A.F.C.
 3–0, K.S.K.
 Beveren 0–0, K.F.C.
-Germinal Beerschot 2–1, FC Lokomotíva Košice 3–0, Juventus F.C.
-0–0, Real Valladolid 4–1, Real Madrid C.F.
+Germinal Beerschot 2–1, FC Lokomotíva Košice 3–0, Juventus FC 0–0, Real Valladolid 4–1, Real Madrid C.F.
 3-1.
 The only two team who managed to get a draw where Juventus and Beveren.
 In 1984, with coach Josip Skoblar, Olympique de Marseille best player of all times, they lost the Championship title in the last match against Red Star Belgrade, later winner of the UEFA Champions League.